-The patient was initially treated as an acute coronary syndrome due to the nature of his pain, elevated cardiac enzymes, and ECG abnormalities via guideline directed management for acute coronary syndrome [11].
+The patient was initially treated as an acute coronary syndrome due to the nature of his pain, elevated cardiac enzymes, and ECG abnormalities via guideline directed management for acute coronary syndrome.
 On the second day of hospitalization, he had undergone a coronary angiogram, which revealed no coronary artery disease.
 Transthoracic echocardiogram revealed no regional wall abnormalities and a left ventricular ejection fraction (EF) >55% with a normal right ventricular ejection fraction and no pericardial effusion.
-The patient was started on colchicine and ibuprofen with subsequent resolution of chest pain for the diagnosis of myopericarditis and subsequently discharged.
-The patient reported full resolution of all symptoms 3 weeks later.
+The patient was started on colchicine and ibuprofen with subsequent resolution of chest pain for the diagnosis of myo-pericarditis and subsequently discharged.
+The patient reported full resolution of all symptoms 3 weeks later with complete normalization of his ECG.

-Two months later (since the second dose of COVID-19 Vaccine), the patient underwent elective CMR, using General Electric Signa Artist 1.5 Tesla with scan parameters of images with field of view 36 x 32 mm, slice thickness 8 mm, 0 mm spacing, matrix 200 x 200 pixels mm, number of excitations 1.
+Two months later (since the second dose of COVID-19 Vaccine), the patient underwent elective CMR, using General Electric Signa Artist 1.5 Tesla with scan parameters of images in field of view 36 x 32 mm, slice thickness 8 mm, 0 mm spacing, matrix 200 x 200 pixels mm, number of excitations 1.
 Gadolinium-enhanced imaging was performed approximately 10 min after administration of 0.1 mmol/kg body weight of gadobutrol (Gadovist; Bayer).
-It revealed evidence of mid-myocardial fibrosis of the basal infero-lateral and lateral walls.
-There was homogenous signal intensity on T2 weighted images with normal native T1/T2 values on corresponding maps throughout the ventricle (Figure 4, a-e).
+It revealed evidence of mid-epicardial fibrosis of the basal inferolateral and lateral walls.
+There was homogenous signal intensity on T2 weighted images with normal native T1/T2 values on respective maps throughout the ventricle (Figure 3, a-e).
 The pericardium was normal in thickness without evidence of effusion or interventricular dependence.

-The patient underwent follow-up CMR 3 months later (5 months since the second vaccine dose) to document resolution of his fibrosis, however, it showed persistent, though diminished, fibrotic area in the same corresponding territory as prior scan and normal T1 and T2 values on respective T1/T2 maps.
+The patient underwent follow-up CMR study 3 months after initial scan (5 months since the second vaccine dose) to document resolution of his fibrosis.
+It showed persistent, though diminished, fibrotic areas in the same corresponding territory as prior scan and normal T1 and T2 values on respective T1/T2 maps (Figure 4, a-e).
+He went an additional CMR (third scan) one year from initial presentation that showed persistent fibrotic scar pattern (Figure 5).
 The patient remained symptom free.